WEFTEC 2014 Guide to Education - Available Soon!

 New!
 Certificates and transcripts will be made available to participants electronically within 8-10 weeks after WEFTEC.
 Please keep in mind that, although WEF does provide these files, most states will require the individual licensee to report continuing education credits.

 WEF offers Continuing Education Units (CEUs) for full participation in workshops, which are held as full and half day sessions in a classroom setting conducted by industry-leading professionals.
 One CEU is the equivalent of 10 hours of training or formal instruction.
 These are distributed for structured, relevant professional training above and beyond that of initial certification or employment in a particular field.

 CEU and PDH credits are available for Workshops.
 Please see the "State Credit Approval Information" section below under "General Information."

 WEF offers Professional Development Hours (PDHs) for participation in technical sessions.
 Because technical sessions cover diverse topics ranging from the fundamentals to research, there is something for every attendee.
 A PDH is typically defined as one hour that is spent engaged in an activity that contributes to the advancement or enhancement of professional skills or scientific knowledge of a professional engineer.

-Contact hours are given for time spent visiting the exhibition and participating in facility tours and pavilion sessions.
+Contact hours are given for time spent visiting the exhibition and participating in facility tours, pavilion sessions, and mobile sessions.
 The exhibition provides the opportunity to see the newest developments in water and wastewater technology and get firsthand demonstrations from the experts.
 A contact hour is defined as one hour spent engaged in an activity that contributes to the professional skills of the participant.